Rationing: Rationing mechanisms

 The purpose of rationing is to guarantee a minimum of some resource or to impose a maximum limit on its use.
 (The latter is the case with carbon rationing, where the scarcity is artificial).
 Usually, the government determines a fair ration, for example, one proportional to the number of family members.
 If participants possess different rights to a portion (even when they have the same need) and there is not enough for everyone, then one of the many algorithms for solving the bankruptcy problem may apply.

+Sweden from 1919 to 1955 and Finland from 1944 to 1970, also Estonia from 1 July 1920 to 31 December 1925 sought to limit the consumption of alcohol by rationing with the Bratt System, where each household was given a booklet (motbok in Sweden, viinakortti in Finland, tšekisüsteem in Estonia), where after each purchase of alcoholic beverages, a stamp was added, based on the amount of alcohol bought.
+If the buyer had reached their monthly ration, they would have to wait until next month to buy more.
+The rations were based on gender, income, wealth and social status, with unemployed people and welfare recipients not being allowed to buy any alcohol at all.
+In addition, since the motboks were distributed per household, not per person, wives had to share their household allowance with their husbands, and in fact thus got nothing at all.
+People often sought to circumvent the rationing by making frequent use of friends or even strangers' booklets, for example by rewarding a young woman with a dinner out in return for the other party consuming most or all of the alcohol incurring the stamps.
+Alcohol rationing was eventually abolished in Sweden with the opening of state-owned Systembolaget liquor stores, where people could buy alcoholic beverages without limit.

 At other times, the ration can only be estimated by the beneficiary, such as a factory for which energy is to be rationed.
 In such cases, a mechanism is needed to discourage misreporting the needs or wants (i.e., to meet strategy-proofness).
 Suppose every participant reports an ideal ration.
 For so-called uniform rationing, each ration is set to the minimum of the participant's ideal ration and a cap, the cap being determined so that the sum of the rations equals the amount available.
 So, loosely speaking, the participant asking least will be served first.
 This mechanism is strategy-proof, avoids unnecessary waste (Pareto optimality) and equally treats equals (anonymity.)
 In fact, it is the only such mechanism.
 (Anonymity in this statement can be replaced by envyfreeness).
 For the redistribution of scarce goods to demanders by suppliers, see non-monetary microeconomies.

 For smooth supply chain management the supplies may be rationed, which is sometimes referred to as the rationing game.
 The references mentioned here are a small sample of the literature about rationing inventories.